The Truth About TDS: Why It’s Misleading for Water Quality and How Installing Water Filters Can Help

 What is the Ideal TDS Level in Drinking Water?

-While the World Health Organization (WHO) suggests that water tastes best when TDS is between 50–300 ppm, it’s important to note:
+The World Health Organization (WHO) suggests that water tastes best when TDS is between 50–300 ppm, but remember:

-Under 50 ppm – Water tastes flat, lacks minerals.
+• Under 50 ppm: Water tastes flat and lacks minerals.

 Why Most People Misuse the TDS Water Test